Dollar holds steady after strong U.S. data dents rate-cut hopes

 Weekly data from the U.S. markets regulator showed speculators again increased their net short position against the yen, taking it to a more than two-month high worth $9.2 billion.

-as investors returned from the week-long Lunar New Year break, despite tourism revenues surging during the holiday.
-It last changed hands for around 7.1987 per dollar.
+China's onshore yuan barely budged as investors returned from the week-long Lunar New Year break, despite tourism revenues surging during the holiday.
+It last changed hands for around 7.1983 per dollar.

-Elsewhere, the dollar fell 0.33% against Sweden's crown to 10.407 per dollar after data showed that headline Swedish

-(Reporting by Harry Robertson in London and Ankur Banerjee in Singapore, Editing by Shri Navaratnam and Ed Osmond)
+(Reporting by Harry Robertson in London and Ankur Banerjee in Singapore, Editing by Shri Navaratnam, Ed Osmond and Andrew Heavens)